xiaojian-w/Gene-Regulatory-Networks-Construction/design.md

 Bob-x John: I am good thanks!
 Note right of John: Bob thinks a long<br/>long time, so long<br/>that the text does<br/>not fit on a row.

-Bob-->Alice: Checking with John...
-Alice->John: Yes...
-John, how are you?
 ```

 ## Style & Convention